lukeryannetnz/monkey-interpreter/README.md

 # monkey-interpreter

-Following Thorsten Ball's book Writing an Interpreter for the Monkey langauge in Go.
+Following Thorsten Ball's book [Writing an Interpreter in Go](https://interpreterbook.com/).
+This repository contains an interpreter for the Monkey langauge written in Go.